GIScience/ohsome-quality-api/database/README.md

 ## Development

-A quick database setup for development is provided utilizing Docker (`Dockerfile.production`) and SQL dumps from our production database covering selected test regions.
-Please refer to [development setup documentation](docs/development_setup.md).
+A quick database setup for development is provided utilizing Docker (`Dockerfile.production`) and SQL dumps from our production database covering selected regions.
+Please refer to [development setup documentation](docs/development-setup.md).

 ## Production